Tommy Morrison: Cancelled bouts in Texas and Montreal

 Following his win over Castle, in April 2007, Morrison passed an additional medical test to be cleared to fight and licensed to fight in the state of Texas.
 He was scheduled to fight 28 year old Dale Ortiz (3–1) at Grand Plaza Hotel in Houston.
 Due to a paper work issue, not arriving before the date of the fight, Morrison was pulled from the event card.

 In January 2011, the RACJ, the boxing commission for the province of Quebec, required that Morrison take a supervised HIV test in advance of a scheduled 2011 fight against Eric Barrak (3–0).
 Morrison invited the Quebec commission to attend a public test, but the commission did not come.
 Morrison stated that if Quebec refused to license him, he would "take the dog and pony show somewhere else."
-Following this Tommy confirmed he was retired for good in an interview of August 2011 as he discussed his career and health.
+Following this, Tommy confirmed he was retired for good in an interview of August 2011 as he discussed his career and health.
+The fight took place in Montreal however with Matt Weishar replacing Tommy and Tommy in his corner as his cornerman.